EddieChoCho/tech_notes/Database/TransactionManagement.md

 # Transaction Management: Concurrency Control

+## Transactions
+* Ensures ACID
+    * `Concurrency manager` for C and I
+    * `Recovery manager` for A and D

+* Transaction Lifecycle
+    1. Begin
+    2. End statement
+        – If spanning across multiple statements
+    3. Commit or rollback

+* Lifecycle Listeners
+    * Tx lifecycle listener – Takes actions to tx life cycle events
+    * Buffer manager
+        * On tx rollback/commit: unpins all pages pinned by the current tx
+        * Registered itself as a life cycle listener on start of each tx

+    * Recovery manager
+        * Commit: flushes dirty pages and then commit log
+        * Rollback: undo all modifications by reading log records

+ ## Concurrency Manager - Ensures `consistency` and `isolation`
+ * `Consistency`
+    * Txs will leave the database in a consistent state
+    * I.e., all integrity constraints (ICs) are meet
+        * Primary and foreign key constrains
+        * Non-null constrain
+        * (Field) type constrain
- * Consistency
+        * …
+    * Users are responsible for issuing “valid” txs

- * Isolation
+ * `Isolation`
  	* Interleaved execution of txs should have the net effect identical to executing tx in some serial order.
- 	* T1 and T2 are executed concurrently, isolation gives that the net effect to be equivalent to either T1 followed by T2 ot T2 followed by T1.
+ 	* T1 and T2 are executed concurrently, isolation gives that the net effect to be equivalent to either T1 followed by T2 or T2 followed by T1.
  	* The DBMS does not guarantee the result in which particular order.

+* Concurrent Txs
+    * Pros:
+        * Increases throughput (via CPU and I/O pipelining)
+        * Shortens response time for short txs
+    * But operations must be interleaved correctly

 ## Transactions and Schedules
 * A schedule is a list of actions/operations from a set of transactions.